TODAES

 SIGDA Outstanding New Faculty Award

-Eligibility: SIGDA Outstanding new faculty who are developing academic careers in areas in or related to electronic design automation are encouraged to apply for this award.
+Eligibility: Outstanding new faculty who are developing academic careers in areas related to electronic design automation are encouraged to apply for this award.
 Note that this award is not intended for senior or highly experienced investigators who have already established independent research careers, even if they are new to academia.
-Candidates must have recently completed at least one full academic year and no more than four full academic years in a tenure-track position.
+Candidates must have recently completed at least one full academic year and no more than four and a half full academic years in a tenure-track position.
 Applications will also be considered from people whose appointments are continuing (non-visiting) positions with substantial educational responsibilities regardless whether or not they are tenure track.
 Persons holding research-only positions are not eligible.
 Exceptions to the timing requirements will be made for persons who have interrupted their academic careers for substantive reasons, such as family or medical leave.
 The presence of such reasons must be attested by the sponsoring institution, but no explanation is needed.

 1. a 2-page statement summarizing the candidate’s teaching and research accomplishments since beginning their current academic position, as well as an indication of plans for further development over the next five years;